freddiebell88/color-switcher-bmc/color-switcher/README.md

 I've taken a simple React tutorial and given it a slight facelift for the 2024 Rehappening at Black Mountain College!

+This project was built with Create React App

+In the project directory, you can run:

+### `npm start`

 <!-- # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).